mcclaskey/batch_fslstats/README.md

 Detailed instructions for this step are currently explained [on this page](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#shell-startup-file) but I will list the minimum necessary steps here.
 You will now need to open your `.bashrc` file in a text editor.

 > [!TIP]
 > If you are on a WSL you can usually open the file in your Windows File Explorer by finding the “Linux” tab in the sidebar.
-The official address of your wsl is likely \\wsl.localhost\.
+The official address of your wsl is likely `\\wsl.localhost\`.

-Otherwise, open it directly in Linux by typing this in the command line if you use a bash shell:
+Otherwise, open it directly in Linux by typing this in the command line if you use a bash shell (which is the default for WSL):
 ```
 sudo nano ~/.bashrc
 ```